dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 you can now move to the next section to find out how to debug this `assert`.

 #### 24.8.1.1 Failing asserts {#sec-failing-asserts}
-In the section (#sec-failing-postconditions), we arrive to the point where we have a failing assertion:
+In the [previous section](#sec-failing-postconditions), we arrive to the point where we have a failing assertion:
 ```dafny
 method FailingPostcondition(b: bool) returns (i: int)
   ensures i >= 2